 Additional Reading: 13 Easy Tips to Create an Agile Persona

-1. Agile transformation is a puffery: Agile transformation is real and has been proven through research studies.
-The results and practices have been drafted into books and guides to help organizations in their transformation.
+1. Agile transformation is puffery: Agile transformation is real and has been proven through research studies.
+The results and practices have been drafted into books and guides to help organizations transform.